NortekSupport/nucleus_driver/nucleus_driver/README.md

 # Nucleus Driver

-This is a driver for the Nortek Nucleus device
+This is a driver for the Nortek Nucleus device.
+The driver requires Python with a minimum version of 3.7

 ## Installation